-To make sure that your home heating system is operating optimally whenever the weather is cold outdoors, you should make sure that you make use of the following maintenance tips.
+To make sure that your home heating system is operating optimally whenever the weather is cold outdoors, you should make sure that you make use of the following furnace maintenance tips.

 Begin Your Maintenance Early